kaosat-dev/Blenvy/README.md

 * have fun !

 * then add your components to objects in Blender **with a nice UI** see [here](./README-workflow-ui.md) for more details

+See the [quickstart](./docs/quickstart/readme.md) for a full step-by-step guide.

+## Third Party Integration

+Read about the [Avian Physics Integration](docs/avian/readme) to learn how to setup colliders in Blender that will be used by the Avian physics engine in Bevy.

 ## Limitations / issues